undefinedDarkness/undefineddarkness.github.io/src/brain/gui-in-godot.md

 GDScript does hold your hand in many ways which makes it pretty simple to use as well

 Some of these are also complaints of the editor which is a quite integral part to editing GDScript
-- GDScript does not make it obvious when something is being copied by value or passed by reference
+- GDScript does not make it obvious when something is being copied by value or passed by reference, This isnt something you normally see in interpreted languages tbh but since making games is partly about performance too, would be nice to see, but maybe I worry too much; There is always using Godot through Rust or C++
 - The editor which is perfectly capable of editing arbitrary text files requires you to jump through hoops to open one, When using the **Open menu** you need to tell it to show all file types, only then can you open your markdown file or whatever
 ![the menu](/assets/images/dump/b3eae2f4-a5aa-4e2a-bd8e-252782b15471.webp)